jamesturk/scrapeghost/docs/usage.md

 Instead of providing mechanisms to customize the HTTP request made by the library (e.g. to use caching, or make a `POST`), you can simply pass already retrieved HTML to the `scrape` method.

+You can also specify a dict that contains a HTTP request header as a parameter for the scrape method, i.e. scraper.scrape(url, header="User-Agent": "Mozilla/5.0 (Windows NT 10.0; Win64; x64)") for those pages that require a specific user agent to access.

 This means you can use any HTTP library you want to retrieve the HTML.

 ### Preprocessors